-As a privately owned business, The Dial House demonstrates the best blend of traditional and modern to bring you the ultimate country hotel experience whilst being located in the heart of one of Britain’s prettiest villages.
+As a privately owned business, The Dial House demonstrates the best blend of traditional and modern to bring a traditional country hotel experience whilst being located in the heart of one of Britain’s prettiest villages.
 Nestled in the heart of the Cotswolds, The Dial House extends a warm welcome to you.
 The perfect place for a weekend or a longer break, The Dial House has earned an enviable reputation as a base to explore the Cotswolds.

 The hotel is situated in idyllic surroundings and is built from the famous mellow Cotswold Stone.
 The Dial House dates back to 1698 and is one of the oldest building still standing in the village - it even pre-dates the bridges over the River Windrush.

 In the sitting room guests love to relax by the real log fire in the chillier months but in the summer find themselves nodding off in the peaceful walled garden.

 If you are any kind of foodie then look no further than our restaurant which has been awarded 3 AA rosettes for culinary excellence.
 Open Wednesday to Saturday evening it offers you a delicous dining experience with dishes that will tempt, challenge and delight.
 Please book in advance to take advantage of our dining packages when you are staying at the hotel.